I7-Examples/Bronze/docs/source.txt

 His servants remain enslaved, however.";
 		move the gong to the Bellroom;
-		move the Beast to storage;
+		move the Beast to Storage-Box;
 		now the beast is deceased;
 	otherwise;
 		say "You strike the gong and it rings very loudly, as though summoning someone out of a world three over from our own.
 Then what looks like a large dark cloud descends on the Beast and crushes the last life out of him, like a trodden grape.

 Afterward, when you can see, and think, you know that you have helped matters only so much: the Beast is gone, but the servants remain enslaved, no doubt inherited by the next of the line.";
-		end the game saying "You have punished the Beast for his sins, but his servants remain enslaved to the line of Kings";
+		end the story saying "You have punished the Beast for his sins, but his servants remain enslaved to the line of Kings";
 	end if.

 The little gold dinner bell is in the Bellroom.
 The description is "It is the dinner summons, and particularly familiar to you."